rewfergu/frontend-nanodegree-mobile-portfolio/README.md

 6. Minified code

 ###Optimizations for pizza.html
-1. Optimized floating pizza animation on scroll using Date.now() instead of scrollTop
+1. Optimized floating pizza animation on scroll by saving the scrollTop value outside of the loop
 2. Reduced the number of document.querySelector and document.querySelectorAll calls by storing the info in variables